rapid7/insightconnect-workflows/workflows/Quarantine_Endpoint_with_Carbon_Black_Cloud_from_Slack/help.md

 # Description

-This workflow quarantines or unquarantines endpoints with Carbon Black Cloud via Slack command and reports information back to Slack.
+This workflow quarantines or unquarantines endpoints with VMware Carbon Black Cloud via Slack command and reports information back to Slack.
 This workflow supports endpoints in the form of Device IDs, hostnames, or IP addresses.

 Sample Slack Trigger Commands: